Sup2point0/integrity/desmos/gamedev/core/list-comprehensions.md

 ## // Higher-Dimension Products

 ### _
-“Higher-dimension” might sound scary, but c’mon.
+“Higher-dimension” might sound scary, but it really just means more variables.

 If you’re a programmer, you’ve got this.
 If you’re a mathematician, you’ve got this, easy dubs.
 If you’re both (me), remember that grass is nice. (sauce: trust me bro)

 ### _
 I won’t even explain it to you.
 Just take a look at this, and I want you to guess what it does: